fireinrain/github-trending/TrendsHist.md

 ## C#

+* 【2024-10-24】[codeproject / CodeProject.AI-Server](https://github.com/codeproject/CodeProject.AI-Server) - CodeProject.AI Server is a self contained service that software developers can include in, and distribute with, their applications in order to augment their apps with the power of AI.
 * 【2024-10-23】[Suprcode / Crystal](https://github.com/Suprcode/Crystal) - Legend of Mir 2 \- Official Public Crystal Source
 * 【2024-10-22】[codeproject / CodeProject AI\-Server](https://github.com/codeproject/CodeProject.AI-Server) - CodeProject AI Server is a self contained service that software developers can include in, and distribute with, their applications in order to augment their apps with the power of AI
 * 【2024-10-22】[Macro\-Deck\-App / Macro\-Deck](https://github.com/Macro-Deck-App/Macro-Deck) - Macro Deck transforms your phone, tablet, or any device equipped with a modern internet browser into an efficient remote macro pad  With this tool, you can execute single or multi\-step actions seamlessly with just a single tap